leoniehodel/deepCattleCounts_analysis/README.md

 ## Summary:
-This repository contains code for conducting regression analysis as per Hodel et al. (2024).
+This repository contains code for conducting regression analysis as per Hodel et al. (in review).

 ### Replication Instructions: